 If your child needs an outing and you want some time to yourself, send them to Como Town or better yet, go along.
 There won't be a dull moment at this grand amusement park that boasts of 18 entertainment rides that can be enjoyed by kids as well as adults and they also have rides that will get your adrenaline pumping.
 Apart from the exciting rides, the park also has a host of attractions like the Hodge Podge Park and Dino Gym that will make sure you will not have a single dull moment.
 Como Town is the perfect place for a family picnic or just a Sunday family outing.
 For further information please contact Como Town.

 Como Park Zoo and Conservatory opened in 1873 and is spread across 759 acres (307.16 hectares).
 Owned by the city, it features a large cat exhibit, a seal island, a primate facility, a zone for aquatic animals, African hoofed animals and a polar bear exhibit.
 It is a great place for family outings where you get to learn in a fun-filled environment.
-Since it is a huge space, chances are that you might miss out on some attractions which is just an added incentive to come back again.
+Since it is a huge space, chances are that you might miss out on some attractions which are just an added incentive to come back again.
 Explore their various themed gardens, take a ride on the historic carousel, or visit the children's gallery and check out their frog conservation exhibit.
-Don't miss out Como Town, their amusement park, as well.
+Don't miss out on Como Town, their amusement park, as well.

 The Minneapolis Institute of Arts boasts an impressive selection of Impressionist paintings.
 Originally constructed in 1915, the Institute has been amazing gallery-goers with its substantial collection of over 85,000 pieces of American and European artists' works for roughly a century.
 Works on display here range from those by such legends as Matisse and Kandinsky to Picasso and Rodin.
 In addition to American and European paintings, there is also an excellent Asian collection.
-With free admission, there is no excuse not to check it out.

 SteppingStone Theatre for Youth Development is a learning center, known for the fabulously directed theater acts.
 Here your child learns about the history of various cultures and forms of art.
 Your child can enroll into the various sessions as well as programs, organised by the theater.
 Counted among the best theaters and entertainment venues in the city, SteppingStone Theatre for Youth Development, invites you to unravel the world of creative intelligence and learning.